 As a Senior Lecturer I have responsibility for leading and/or teaching: Research Methods for Independnent Studies, SEND and Inclusion, The Changing Role of the SEND Practitioner, Specific Learning Difficulties, Eitology of SEND.
 I also teach on the MA ISEND where we explore the lived experiences of people with SEND through autobiographic narratives which involves every day life, Education and employment.
 I am also an Independent Studies supervisor, Personal Academic Tutor and advisor for SEND on the Foundation year for SEND.

-I have a broad background in Special Educational Needs, Educational Psychology, Literacy and Childcare I graduated with a BA Education from the University of Derby.
+I have a broad background in Special Educational Needs, Educational Psychology, Literacy and Childcare.
+I graduated with a BA Education from the University of Derby.
 I have worked for the University of Derby since 2004 working as a senior lecturer on the BA (Hons) Education Studies.
 I have also trained leaders and teachers in managing SEN and provided teacher training in a voluntary organisation spanning the Derbyshire, Nottinghamshire and Lincolnshire region.
-I am a fellow of the Higher Education Academy and follow through with research into Excellence in Teaching and Inclusion in higher education.
+I am a fellow of the Higher Education Academy and continue to research into Excellence in Teaching and Inclusion in higher education.

-My Masters Degree in Education explored the notion of structured teaching approaches (including structure, visuals and explaining techniques) used with students with Asperger's Syndrome.
-The study identified ways that these teaching approaches could benefit all students.
+My Masters degree in Education explored the notion of structured teaching approaches (including structure, visuals and explaining techniques) used with students with Asperger's Syndrome.
+The study identified ways these teaching approaches could benefit all students.

-The findings have provided a platform to explore through a professional doctorate (EdD, year 4) the perceptions of students who have hidden disabilities on the learning support they receive in higher education.
+The findings provided a platform to explore through a professional doctorate the lived experiences of disabled students on the learning support they received in higher education.